-Since the closest behavior in the prototype's initial knowledge base is a behavior for discrete on/off feedback control system, given a scenario of a proportional action control system in which the temperature is higher than the set point but smaller than the proportional band and the furnace is on, our prototype predicts the new state for this scenario is that the furnace turns off and that the temperature of the room decreases.
-This is inconsistent with what the proportional control system actually does.
-This illustrates that similarity-based qualitative simulation can lead to spurious behaviors, by applying inappropriate analogs.
+When we give SOS a room heating scenario in which the temperature is lower than but approaching the set point and the controller is a proportional-action controller, it attempts to use the closest precedent in its memory.
+In fact, it will attempt to use the same memory it used to explain Example 2, i.e., the discrete-action controller behavior.
+The SQS prototype will thus predict that the furnace is fully on at its maximum rate, when actually its heat flow rate should be proportional to the difference between the temperature and the set point.
+This illustrates that similarity-based qualitative simulation can lead to spurious predictions, by applying inappropriate analogs.
 There are two points to make here.
 First, in a full hybrid simulator first-principles reasoning could be used to do additional testing of predictions, and could in some cases catch spurious behaviors if there is rich enough domain knowledge available.
-Second, similarity-based qualitative simulation can be improved by remembering the behaviors that it couldn't otherwise explain: A very simple, but we suspect very powerful, learning mechanism.
+Second, similaritybased qualitative simulation can be improved by remembering the behaviors that it couldn't otherwise explain: A very simple, but we suspect very powerful, learning mechanism.

-Example 5.
-Specific room heating system: a thermostat This example illustrates how the SQS system applies knowledge from general schemas to make predictions for specific scenarios, and how the rerepresentation engine helps the prototype to achieve flexibility in similarity based qualitative reasoning.
-As described in example 3 and 4, the prototype's initial knowledge contains behaviors about the general schema for a room heating regulation system.
-Consider giving a specific room heating system, a thermostat, as the input scenario for the prototype.
-A small fragment of the representations involved in both situations is:
+Example 4.
+Specific room heating system: a thermostat

+This example illustrates how SQS applies knowledge from general schemas to make predictions for specific scenarios, and how the rerepresentation engine helps the prototype to achieve flexibility.
+As described in examples 2 and 3, the prototype's initial knowledge contains behaviors about the general schema for a room heating regulation system.
+Consider giving a specific room heating system, a thermostat, as the input scenario for the prototype, a small fragment of the representations involved in both situations is like: